 poop mountain – Yes, this weird emoji came from Japan, the only country that has such fanaticism for poop, to the point that there is even the shit museum.
 For some the pile of shit can bring luck because of its pronunciation Odaiba.

-The ubiquitous and enigmatic smiling poop emoji [?] appeared in 2014, it is affectionately called by the Japanese as unchi.
-This emoji has nothing to do with lucky poop, its purpose is just for the joke, something typical of the Japanese.
+The smiling poop emoji [?], ubiquitous and enigmatic, emerged in 2014, and it is affectionately called by the Japanese unchi.
+This emoji has no relation to lucky poop; its purpose is simply for fun, something typical of the Japanese.

 Surgical mask?